GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 | --- | ----------- |
 | JSON is invalid. | Check for valid JSON. |

-If you are sending strings, this can happen due to problems with escaping quotes.
-Double-check that you are escaping quotes properly for your language.
+If you are sending strings, this can happen due to problems with escaping characters.
+Double-check that you are escaping properly for your language.

 ## Providing Feedback